-In this article we are going to explain, How to perform SSIS Lookup Transformation in Full Cache Mode with example.
-In order to use Full cache mode we have to use the Cache Connection Manager along with SSIS Lookup.
-Before you start creating your package, Please refer the Lookup in SSIS article to understand the properties available in Lookup Transformation
+In this article, we will explain how to perform SSIS Lookup Transformation in Full Cache Mode with an example.
+To use Full cache mode, we must use the Cache Connection Manager and SSIS Lookup Transformation.

-Let us see the Lookup source table and its data before we start creating the package.
+Let us see the Lookup source table in our SQL Server and its data before creating the SSIS package.

 Configure SSIS Lookup Transformation in Full Cache Mode

-STEP 1: In order to SSIS Lookup Full Cache Mode, first Drag and drop the Data Flow Task from toolbox to control flow region and rename it as Lookup Transformation in Full Cache Mode.
+STEP 1: First, Drag and drop the Data Flow Task from the SSIS toolbox to control flow region and rename it as Lookup Transformation in Full Cache Mode.

-From the above screenshot you can observe that, We selected [Lookup Transformation Source] table present in the [SSIS Tutorials] Database
+From the above screenshot, we selected the Lookup Transformation Source table present in the SSIS Database.

 STEP 4: Add a Lookup Transformation to the Data Flow tab.
-Right click on Lookup Transformation to configure it.
+Right-click on SSIS Lookup Transformation to configure Full Cache Mode.

-In the General Tab, Under the connection type section change the connection type from OLE DB connection manager to Cache Connection Manager because we are using cache file (.caw).
+In the General Tab, Under the connection type section, change the connection type from OLE DB connection manager to Cache Connection Manager because we use the cache file (.caw).

-Under “Specify how to handle rows with no matching entries”.
+Under “Specify how to handle rows with no matching entries.”
 Change the default Fail Component to Redirect rows to no match Output option.
-By changing this option, Unmatched rows will be redirected to No match output otherwise, Package will Fail.
+By changing this option, Unmatched rows will redirect to No Match output.
+Otherwise, the Package will Fail.

-STEP 5: Click on the connection tab to configure the Cache Connection Manager.
-Click on the new button to select the cache file in the local file system.
+STEP 5: Click on the Connection tab to configure the Cache Connection Manager.
+Click the new button to select the cache file in the local file system.

-By clicking on the New button will open Cache Connection Manager Editor and then click on the Browse button to browse the local hard drive.
+Clicking on the New button will open Cache Connection Manager Editor.
+Here, click on the Browse button to browse the local hard drive.

-Here we selected the cache lookup.caw file which we created in Cache Transformation in SSIS article from file system.
+Here we selected the cache lookup.caw file, which we created in the Cache Transformation article from the file system.

-Click Columns Tab in Cache Connection Manger Editor
+Click the Columns Tab in Cache Connection Manager Editor

 Check the index position of the lookup column (Here it is Country Name).
-If it is 0 then change it to 1.
+If it is 0, change it to 1.

-Click ok to finish configuring the Cache Connection Manger.
-Now click on the Column Tab in lookup Transformation Editor
+Click ok to finish configuring the SSIS lookup transformation Full Cache mode Cache Connection Manager.
+Now click on the Column Tab in Lookup Transformation Editor.

-STEP 6: Click on the Available Input columns and drag the source column to the available lookup columns to create a join between the 2 data sets.
+STEP 6: Click on the Available Input columns.
+Next, drag the source column to the available lookup columns to create a join between the 2 data sets.

-From the above you can observe that, Country column in the source data will check against the [Country Name] column in the lookup table.
+From the above, you can observe that a Country column in the source data will check against the [Country Name] column in the lookup table.

-- If each row of the Country column in the source data match with any one row of the [Country Name] column in the lookup table then that row will be passed to Matched Output.
+- If each row of the Country column in the source data matches any row of the [Country Name] column in the lookup table, that row will pass to the Matched Output.

-- If each row of the Country column in the source data does not match with any one row of the [Country Name] column in the lookup table then that row will be passed to No Match Output.
+- If each row of the Country column in the source data does not match with any row of the [Country Name] column in the lookup table, then that row is passed to No Match Output.

-Sometimes we may have some extra columns in the lookup table which we want to pass to the matched output.
-In these situations we have check mark that column in Available lookup Columns like we did for Country Code column.
+Sometimes, we may have extra columns in the SSIS lookup table that we want to pass to the matched output.
+In these situations, we have to checkmark that column in the Available Lookup Columns as we did for the Country Code column.

 Select Lookup Match Output and click OK.

-When you drag another Output Arrow to Excel Destination 1 then it will automatically allocate Lookup No Match Output to it.
+When you drag another Output Arrow to Excel Destination 1, it automatically allocates Lookup No Match Output.

-STEP 8: Double click on the Excel Destination will open Excel Destination Editor.
-Click on the new button beside the Excel Connection manager to configure the Excel Connection Manager.
+STEP 8: Double click on the Excel Destination to open the Excel Destination Editor.
+Click on the new button beside the Excel Connection Manager to configure the Excel Connection Manager.

-From the above screenshot you can observe that we are browsing the Lookup Transformation Matched Rows.xls file located in our local hard drive as our destination file.
+From the above screenshot, you can observe that we are browsing the SSIS Lookup Transformation Matched Rows.xls file located on our local hard drive as our destination file.

-Now configure the table or worksheet if you already created in excel file or click on new button to configure here.
+Now configure the table or worksheet if you already created it in an Excel file.
+Or click on a new button to configure it here.

-Here we selected the Matched Rows as excel table
+Here, we selected the Matched Rows as an Excel table

-STEP 9: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 9: Click on the Mappings tab to verify whether the source columns are exactly mapped to the destination columns.

-STEP 10: Now Double click on the Excel Destination 1 to configure the No match output.
-Here we are going to select the Lookup Transformation Not Matched Rows.xls file located in our local hard drive as our destination file to store the Not Matched Row Data.
+STEP 10: Now Double click on Excel Destination 1 to configure the No Match output.
+Here, we will select the Not Matched Rows.xls file located in our local hard drive as our destination file to store the Not Matched Row Data.

-Now configure the table if you already created in excel file or click on new button to configure here.
+Now configure the table if you already created it in an Excel file.
+Otherwise, click on a new button to configure it here.

-Let us open the Lookup Transformation Not Matched Rows.xls File to see the Unmatched Rows.
+The above screenshot shows that the Country Code column is coming from the lookup table in a cache.
+Let us open the Not Matched Rows.xls File to see the Unmatched Rows.